Am 8. Dezember 2020 hat Vaisala sein System der Blitzortung GLD360 für die ganze Welt aktualisiert.

 Angesichts der weltweit unterschiedlichen Ansätze zur Ermittlung der Blitzdichte, hat die Internationale Elektrotechnische Kommission (IEC) eine Norm zur Harmonisierung dieser Ansätze erarbeitet.

-Die IEC/NF EN 62858 von 2016 legt gemeinsame Regeln und zuverlässige Methoden zur Erstellung von Blitzeinschlagstatistiken fest, die dann als Grundlage für die Blitzrisikoanalyse dienen.
+Die IEC 62858 von 2016 legt gemeinsame Regeln und zuverlässige Methoden zur Erstellung von Blitzeinschlagstatistiken fest, die dann als Grundlage für die Blitzrisikoanalyse dienen.

-Die Aufzeichnung der Videoangaben und der elektrischen Felder lief vom 16.
+Die Aufzeichnung von Videos und der elektrischen Felder lief vom 16.
 Juli bis zum 6.
 Oktober 2015.
 Insgesamt wurden in ganz Frankreich 206 Beobachtungen aufgezeichnet.
-Diese Aufzeichnungen erfolgten während der 13 von Temps d'Orages durchgeführten Gewitterjagden.
+Diese Aufzeichnungen erfolgten während der 13 von Temps d'Orages durchgeführten Gewitterverfolgungen.

-Das Netz Météorage liefert eine Schätzung der Stärke des Bogenstroms in den Wolke-Boden-Blitzen und den Blitzen, die in der Atmosphäre bleiben.
-Diese Berechnung erfolgt in Echtzeit durch einen zentralen Rechner und beruht auf der Spitzenamplitude des Magnetfeldes, die von Sensoren berechnet wird.
+Das Netz Météorage liefert eine Schätzung der Stärke des Blitzstroms in den Wolke-Erde-Blitzen und den Blitzen in den Wolken.
+Diese Berechnung erfolgt in Echtzeit durch einen zentralen Rechner und beruht auf der Amplitude des Magnetfeldes, die von Sensoren gemessen wird.

 IEC 62305-2 is the reference standard for lightning risk calculation.
 Its formulas are used by many other standards including electrical installation, photovoltaic systems and wind turbines.
 First standard has been published in 2006 but is based on IEC report dated 1995.
 In spite of this long experience there are still fields of improvements.
 The edition 2 of this standard appears as too complex for simple cases and too simple for complex cases.
 The complexity can be addressed by software also the paper concentrates on improvements for the most complex cases.